 9. Try New Things

 If you don’t venture beyond scrambled eggs for breakfast and carrots and broccoli for your veggies, it will be a long 30 days.
 Get out of your rut.
-Trying cooking some veggies you don’t love in a new way and pick out some new produce you’ve never tried.
+Be creative with seasonings and spices!

 10. Save Up to Increase Your Grocery Budget

-Set aside a little extra money before your Whole30 begins!
+Set aside a extra money before your Whole30 begins!
 We keep our grocery budget low and we definitely spent more during this challenge.
 Probably double what we normally spend.
 Only buying produce, meats, dried fruit, and nuts can get a little pricey.
 Watch for meats to get marked down and start stocking up in the months prior as well.

 11. Get Rid of Temptation

 Had there been a bag of my favorite candy staring me in the face every time I opened up the cabinet or cheese in the refrigerator it would have been a really long month and I’d have been much more incline to just cheat a bite of something here or there.
-Bury them in the deepest part of your pantry, pass ingredients on to a friend, or toss them – do what it takes so they won’t be taunting you.

 12. There’s NO Perfect Time

 Our lives are busy.
 There’s always things going on.
-If you try to wait for the perfect 30 days where you have nothing going on that will take you out of your home, you’ll never do.
+If you try to wait for the perfect 30 days where you have nothing going on that will take you out of your home, you’ll never do it.
 That’s a big part of the reason it took me soooo long to commit.
-Find a time that works best – probably avoiding major holidays and birthdays of your family members – and put it on the calendar.

 Have you done a Whole30?
 What tips do you have?